55 Top Marketing Blogs You MUST Follow (According To Marketers)

 As such, the Seattle-based coffeehouse chain is arguably the most prominent of its kind.
 Yet, within the context of coffee connoisseurship, or for that matter, mass beverage consumption, Starbucks has received its fair share of criticism.

-Coffee enthusiasts, from renowned chef Wolfgang Puck to aspiring baristas, have labelled Starbucks’ beverages as deceivingly mediocre.
-The caffeine empire has also been criticised for cultural commodification and appropriation, global corporate megalomania, and unethical sourcing methods.
+Coffee enthusiasts, from renowned chef Wolfgang Puck to aspiring baristas, have labeled Starbucks’ beverages as deceivingly mediocre.
+The caffeine empire has also been criticized for cultural commodification and appropriation, global corporate megalomania, and unethical sourcing methods.

 Nevertheless, such incidents have failed to reduce the phenomenal appeal of Starbucks.
-The emerald mermaid remains beloved by millions, and is deservedly credited, by both its fans and detractors, with revolutionising the modern cafe experience.
+The emerald mermaid remains beloved by millions and is deservedly credited, by both its fans and detractors, with revolutionizing the modern cafe experience.

 Amidst all the Instagrammed latte art and cafe gatherings of today, we forget that coffee was hardly a social activity a few decades ago.
 (Unless we're talking about Europe.)
 The idea that coffee could be a social affair in the modern age was largely driven by Starbucks.
 And the company’s social media engagement reflects this.

-As early as 2008, Starbucks took to social media, and has dominated that realm ever since.
+As early as 2008, Starbucks took to social media and has dominated that realm ever since.
 Its well-received presence on Facebook, Twitter, Instagram, and Pinterest treats coffee as something to be shared with friends and family.
-For example, Starbucks regularly announces one-for-one promotions on their social media outlets, which in turn, produces exceptional social media engagement rates via shares, likes, mentions, and comments.
+For example, Starbucks regularly announces one-for-one promotions on its social media outlets, which in turn, produces exceptional social media engagement rates via shares, likes, mentions, and comments.

-In many ways, Starbucks’ social media strategies are an extension of its stores’ famous calm, inoffensive, and warm ambience.
+In many ways, Starbucks’ social media strategies are an extension of its stores’ famous calm, inoffensive, and warm ambiance.
 The general tone of Starbucks’ social media presence has been inclusive, personable, communal, interactive, and non-intrusive.
-For instance, customer enquiries on Starbuck’s Facebook page are reliably attended to with patience and transparency, while its Instagram account is adorned with fan photos of Starbucks’ drinks, events, and stores.
+For instance, customer inquiries on Starbucks ’ Facebook page are reliably attended to with patience and transparency, while its Instagram account is adorned with fan photos of Starbucks’ drinks, events, and stores.

 And through Starbucks’ social media outlets, a clear theme emerges.
 The star of the show isn’t the coffee or the frappuccinos, but rather, the Starbucks’ experience—one of mellow lighting, peaceful lounging, and cultured conversations, all within a safe and unimposing space.

-Think of mobile payments and you’d be conclude that they were pioneered by some tech firm or financial institution.
-Instead, it was Starbucks that led and popularised the idea of purchasing products with your mobile phone.
+Think of mobile payments and you’d conclude that they were pioneered by some tech firm or financial institution.
+Instead, it was Starbucks that led and popularized the idea of purchasing products with your mobile phone.